Peacefully navigate conflicts?

 Instead of simply avoiding and discouraging disharmony, which puts the focus on what should not happen, a much healthier approach is to actively work towards resolving conflicts as they arise.
 This is more of a “ok let’s talk this through” response, instead of “why must you always complain!”
 People who persistently try to avoid conflict tend to put the focus on wishing others didn’t disagree or get upset.
 Which is both unrealistic and indeed tends to increase tensions when anyone does disagree or gets upset.
 Those whose voice is silenced in childhood can struggle to speak up for themselves or others when facing injustices.
 Or struggle to cope with their child’s upsets.
 See the patterns?

-The fight response results in being directly confrontational or aggressive and is quite similar to the flight or freeze response in that the main message the child receives is that their disagreements or upsets are not tolerated.
+This response is quite similar to the flight or freeze response in that the main message the child receives is that their disagreements or upsets are not tolerated.
 It can include raising one’s voice or yelling to overpower the child.
 Or the overpowering can happen when the parent is overly analytic resulting in a power struggle type debate.
-It’s understandable for parents to feel defensive, misunderstood and unappreciated, yet it’s our role as a parent to show our child again and again that our care for their feelings is stronger than our need to be right.
+It’s understandable for parents to feel defensive, misunderstood and unappreciated.
+Yet it’s our role as a parent to show our child again and again that our care for their feelings is stronger than our need to be right.

-Whether reacting from the fight or the flight/ freeze stress responses, many adults sadly resort to unhealthy tactics learned in childhood like denial, deflecting, being defensive, gaslighting, guilt tripping, stonewalling and even lying when conflicts arise.
+Whether reacting from the fight or the flight/ freeze stress responses, many adults sadly resort to unhealthy tactics learned in childhood.
+Tactics such as denial, deflecting, being defensive, gaslighting, guilt tripping, stonewalling and even lying when conflicts arise.
 These deflections are the opposite of being honest and transparent about one’s true feelings and tend to cause the other to feel blamed.
 These deflective tactics may be all someone can draw on if they weren’t taught how to skillfully and respectfully navigate conflicts during childhood.
 A bit like young adults who leave home having not gained good domestic skills might overly rely on convenience and fast foods.

-There are lots of Peaceful Parent Village Member resources for families dealing with anger, overwhelm, yelling or aggression who are craving more peace and harmony.
-Our Overcoming Overwhelm eCourse is a great resource for parents wishing to reduce their own frustrations and overwhelm and put an end to yelling or stonewalling their child.
+There are lots of Peaceful Parent resources for families dealing with anger, overwhelm, yelling or aggression who are craving more peace and harmony.
+Our Overcoming Overwhelm eCourse is a great step by step process for parents wishing to reduce their own frustrations and overwhelm and put an end to yelling or stonewalling their child.

 When parents are overly focused on avoiding conflict at all costs, this can in fact result in denying and hence not addressing important emotions and issues.
 Kids pick up an adult’s aversion to conflict and can start to contain and suppress their needs to express their thoughts, feelings and needs that they sense will cause their parent stress.
 Or go in the opposite direction and amplify their upsets knowing their parent always buckles and gives in to even unreasonable demands.

 Connection tends to dissolve power struggles.
 Connection can be expressed through empathy or affection, it may be validating the other’s feelings and showing them that their feelings make sense even if we disagree.
 We might create some common ground “this is hard for everyone”.
-When both or all involved experience feeling seen, heard and understood, it’s much easier to negotiate and problem solve to find the best solutions that meet as many needs as possible.
+When everyone involved feels seen, heard and understood, it’s much easier to negotiate and problem-solve to find the best solutions that meet as many needs as possible.

 It’s easy for a parent to think they have to either submit to their child’s wishes at the expense of other needs (like getting out the door) or become forceful.
 Yet connecting before correcting tends to work so much better.
 The parent might come down to the child’s level, tune in to their world and make a connection before tackling what needs to happen.
 This often creates a bridge that makes it easier for the child to negotiate and present a solution; “how about I just do one more circuit on the track with my cars and then I’ll get dressed?”
 Kids are much more cooperative in carrying out a plan they had a part in making.